History of the Canadian Rockies Trail Guide

 Over 50 years since the Canadian Rockies Trail Guide was first published, the original authors continue to spend much of their summers hiking, exploring, and photographing the Canadian Rockies.
 But input from readers has been greatly appreciated through the years, and has led to many long-term friendships.
 One such correspondent is Mike McReynolds, who first visited the region in 1976 and provided extensive information gathered on several epic backpacking summers over the ensuing decades.

-Here are details of all nine editions of the Canadian Rockies Trail Guide:
+Here are details of all ten editions of the Canadian Rockies Trail Guide:

 1971, 1st edition